Toward a Spectral Theory of Cellular Sheaves: Spectra of Sheaf Laplacians

 The eigenvalues of low-rank perturbations of symmetric positive semidefinite matrices are related by interlacing.
 The following is a standard result:

-\begin{thm} Let $A$ and $B$ be positive semidefinite matrices, with $\rank B = t$.
-Then the eigenvalues of $A$ are $(t,0)$-interlaced with the eigenvalues of $A - B$. \end{thm} \begin{proof} Let $\mu_k$ be the $k$-th largest eigenvalue of $A-B$ and $\lambda_k$ the $k$-th largest eigenvalue of $A$.
+\begin{theorem} Let $A$ and $B$ be positive semidefinite matrices, with $\rank B = t$.
+Then the eigenvalues of $A$ are $(t,0)$-interlaced with the eigenvalues of $A - B$. \end{theorem} \begin{proof} Let $\mu_k$ be the $k$-th largest eigenvalue of $A-B$ and $\lambda_k$ the $k$-th largest eigenvalue of $A$.
 By the Courant-Fischer theorem, we have

 and

 \end{proof}

 This result is immediately applicable to the spectra of sheaf Laplacians under the deletion of cells from their underlying complexes.
 The key part is the interpretation of the difference of the two Laplacians as the Laplacian of a third sheaf.\footnote{Such subtle moves are part and parcel of a sheaf-theoretic perspective.} Let $\Fc$ be a sheaf on $X$, and let $C$ be an upward-closed set of cells of $X$, with $Y = X \setminus C$.
 The inclusion map $i: Y \to X$ induces a restriction of $\Fc$ onto $Y$, the pullback sheaf $i^*\Fc$.
 Consider the Hodge Laplacians $\Delta^k_\Fc$ and $\Delta^k_{i^*\Fc}$.
 If $C$ contains cells of dimension $k$, these matrices are different sizes, but we can derive a relationship by padding $\Delta^k_{i^*\Fc}$ with zeroes.
 Equivalently, this is the degree-$k$ Laplacian of $\Fc$ with the restriction maps incident to cells in $C$ set to zero.